greglacinto/greglacinto/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I currently work at CWG
+- 🔭 I have worked with Primeview, Computer Warehouse Group (CWG), United Bank for Africa, etc
 - 🔭 I previously Interned at Hng.
 - 👯 Part of a local Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌